Transverse momentum distribution and nuclear modification factor of charged particles in p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-The $p_{\mathrm T}$ spectra of charged particles measured in NSD \mbox{p--Pb} collisions at \mbox{$\sqrt{s_{\rm{NN}}} = 5.02$~TeV} are shown in Fig.~\ref{fig_pt} together with the interpolated pp reference spectrum.
+The $p_{\mathrm T}$ spectra of charged particles measured in minimum bias (0-100\% centrality, NSD) \mbox{p--Pb} collisions at \mbox{$\sqrt{s_{\rm{NN}}} = 5.02$~TeV} are shown in Fig.~\ref{fig_pt} together with the interpolated pp reference spectrum.
 At high $p_{\mathrm T}$, the $p_{\mathrm T}$ distributions in \mbox{p--Pb} collisions are similar to that in pp collisions, as expected in the absence of nuclear effects.
 There is an indication of a softening of the $p_{\mathrm T}$ spectrum when going from central to forward pseudorapidity.
 This is a small effect, as seen in the ratios of the spectra for forward pseudorapidities to that at $|\eta_{\mathrm{cms}}|<0.3$, shown in Fig.~\ref{fig_pt} (lower panel).
-Calculations with the DPMJET event generator \cite{Roesler:2000he}, which predict well the measured $\mathrm{d} N_{\mathrm{ch}}/\mathrm{d} \eta_{\mathrm{lab}}$ \cite{alice:2012ppb}, overpredict the spectra by up to 33\% for $p_{\mathrm{T}}<0.7$ GeV/$c$ and underpredict them by up to 50\% for $p_{\mathrm{T}}>0.7$ GeV/$c$.
+We note that, that several contributions to the systematic uncertainties cancel in the ratios, resulting in systematic uncertainties of 2.2-5.2\% (2.2-5.9\%) for the ratio of the spectrum in $0.3<\eta_{\mathrm{cms}}<0.8$ ($0.8<\eta_{\mathrm{cms}}<1.3$) to that in $|\eta_{\mathrm{cms}}|<0.3$.
+Calculations with the DPMJET event generator \cite{Roesler:2000he}, which predict well the measured $\mathrm{d} N_{\mathrm{ch}}/\mathrm{d} \eta_{\mathrm{lab}}$ \cite{alice:2012ppb}, overpredict the spectra by up to 22\% for $p_{\mathrm{T}}<0.7$ GeV/$c$ and underpredict them by up to 50\% for $p_{\mathrm{T}}>0.7$ GeV/$c$.

 In order to quantify nuclear effects in p--Pb collisions, the $p_{\mathrm T}$-differential yield relative to the pp reference, the nuclear modification factor, is calculated as:

 where $N^{\mathrm{pPb}}_{\rm{ch}}$ is the charged particle yield in p--Pb collisions.
 The nuclear modification factor is unity for hard processes which are expected to exhibit binary collision scaling.
 For the region of several tens of GeV, binary collision scaling was experimentally confirmed in Pb--Pb collisions at the LHC by the recent measurements of observables which are not affected by hot QCD matter, direct photon \cite{Chatrchyan:2012vq}, Z$^0$ \cite{Chatrchyan:2011ua}, and W$^{\pm}$ \cite{Chatrchyan:2012nt} production.
 The present measurement in p--Pb collisions extends this important experimental verification down to the GeV scale and to hadronic observables.